 Seasonal affective disorder (SAD) is a form of depression related to changes in seasons.
 It can have serious impacts on day-to-day living, but help is available.

 For most people with Seasonal Affective Disorder, symptoms start in the late fall and increase during the winter months.
 People report low energy, increased appetite and a feeling of melancholy.
-The symptoms usually resolve during the spring and summer months.
+Other symptoms of SAD can include feeling anxious, hopeless, or “empty” with a loss of interest in activities previously enjoyed.

 Lisa deRamos is the Communications Coordinator for the Washtenaw County Health Department.
 She says, while debilitating, it is possible to lessen the symptoms.